 Enjoy with ease!

-This incredibly simple way of cooking bacon not only saves you time and efforts but also saves you from unwanted health complications associated with consumption of conventional unhealthy fried bacon.
+This incredibly simple way of cooking bacon not only saves you time and effort but also saves you from unwanted health complications associated with the consumption of conventional unhealthy fried bacon.

 Most fried bacon (pan-fried or fryer-fried) can be dangerously unhealthy.

-The chances are, much of bacon you eat is fried.
+The chances are, much of the bacon you eat is fried.

-This is because frying is the most conventional way of cooking bacon.
+This is because frying is the most convenient way of cooking bacon.